This content is sponsored by

 By offering new ways to shop and pay for items, Just Between Friends can continue serving their communities safely.
 “With these new COVID-19 safety measures in place, our shoppers are expressing such gratitude,” Stephens says.
 “I can’t tell you the number of people that have found me at a sale just to say thank you for making this happen.
 It’s so important for them to be able to access this resource to provide for their families and they’re very grateful and thankful that we found a way to do it safely.”

-For more information on how QR codes are making shopping simpler and safer, visit PayPal.
+For more information on how QR codes are making shopping simpler and payments safe, visit PayPal.